Lost Continent (1951 film): Reception

 AllMovie also gave this film a negative review.

+The scene with the dueling Triceratops was featured in It's a Good Life, a season 3 episode of The Twilight Zone.

 MST3K

 Lost Continent was featured in a Season 2 episode of Mystery Science Theater 3000 (Dr. Forrester and TV's Frank taunted Joel Robinson before the film began with the words "Rock Climbing.")
 In a host segment Michael J. Nelson portrayed actor Hugh Beaumont as a member of the Four Horsemen of the Apocalypse.

 The Lost Continent episode of MST3K was released by Shout!
 Factory as part of their Volume XVIII series DVD boxed set.